shadownet-irc/Website/site/staff.md

 See one of the DashNet ZNC accounts connected somewhere, or does our Minecraft server intrigue you?
 Contact him if you want in.

-### Sephira

-She's shy but friendly.
-Sephira is one of the newer additions to the family, she is currently learning about operating and proceeding very well in this.